 At Clayhall Osteopaths we aim to enhance the body’s own healing capacity by applying the restorative powers of Osteopathy to keep you pain free – and not just from back problems, but also from conditions ranging from cervico-genic headaches to foot pains (head to toe).

-Once you’ve met one of our experienced Clayhall Osteopath, we’ll be able to provide you with a range of treatment courses after analysing your symptoms.
+Once you’ve met one of our experienced Clayhall Osteopath, we’ll be able to provide you with a range of treatment courses after analyzing your symptoms.

 Osteopaths, we’ll be able to provide you with a range of treatment courses after analysing your symptoms.